openstack-archive/nova-powervm/devstack/README.rst

        Example config files for all-in-one, compute, and control nodes `can be found here. <https://github.com/openstack/nova-powervm/tree/master/devstack>`_

+       The nova-powervm project provides three different sample local.conf files as a starting point for devstack.

+       * local.conf.aio

+          * Runs on the NovaLink VM of the PowerVM system
+          * Provides a full 'all in one' devstack VM

+       * local.conf.control

+          * Can run on any devstack capable machine (POWER or x86)
+          * Provides the controller node for devstack.
+Typically paired with the local.conf.compute

+       * local.conf.compute

+          * Runs on the NovaLink VM of the PowerVM system
+          * Provides the compute node for a devstack.
+Typically paired with the local.conf.control

 3. See our devrefs and plugin references for the configuration options for each driver, then configure the installation in local.conf as needed for your environment.